bigbluebutton/bigbluebutton.github.io/index.md

 ## Latest Release

-The latest version of BigBlueButton is BigBlueButton 2.2-beta which features a pure HTML5 client (no more Flash).
+The latest version of BigBlueButton is BigBlueButton 2.2 which features a pure HTML5 client (no plugin required).
 See [install BigBlueButton 2.2](/2.2/install.html).

 Overview for Viewers (click image below to watch YouTube video):